-Abuse is never the fault of the victim.
+Abuse is never the fault of the survivor

 There are no excuses – the abuser is always responsible.

-Children, like adult victims, will often feel responsible for the violence and it is important to let them know that abuse, bullying and violence is not their fault.
+Children, like adult survivors, will often feel responsible for the abuse and it is important to let them know that abuse, bullying and violence is not their fault.